vespa-engine/blog/_posts/2021-05-19-pretrained-transformer-language-models-for-search-part-1.md

 Illustration of a multi-stage retrieval and ranking architecture is given in the figure above.
 The illustration is from [Phased ranking](https://docs.vespa.ai/en/phased-ranking.html) with Vespa.
 The three phases illustrated in the diagram is per content node, which is retrieving and re-ranking a subset of the total document volume.
-In addition one can also [re-rank the global top-scoring](https://docs.vespa.ai/en/reranking-in-searcher.html) documents after the results from the nodes involved in the query are merged to find the global best documents.
+In addition, one can also [re-rank the global top-scoring](https://docs.vespa.ai/en/reranking-in-searcher.html) documents after the results from the nodes involved in the query are merged to find the global best documents.
 This step might also involve diversification of the result set before final re-ranking.